You can create a Service Directory zone that allows your Google Cloud-based services to query your Service Directory namespace using Cloud DNS.

 These instructions require that you already have a Service Directory namespace in place.
 If you do not, first create a namespace using the procedure in Configuring Service Directory.

-Creating a Service Directory zone backed by a namespace
+Create a Service Directory zone backed by a namespace

 You can only associate a Service Directory zone with a namespace when you create the zone.
 A Service Directory zone cannot also be a forwarding zone, a regular private zone, or a public zone.

-- Go to the Cloud DNS page in the Google Cloud Console.
+- Go to the Cloud DNS page in the Google Cloud console.

-Go to the Cloud DNS page
+Go to Cloud DNS

 - Click Create zone.

-- In the Zone type section, click
+- In the Zone type section, click Private.

-- Give the zone a DNS name
+- Enter a DNS name for the zone.

-Use a service directory namespace.
+- Under Options, select Use a service directory namespace.

 - Under Networks, select one or more networks that can use the Service Directory zone.